cylc/cylc-doc/src/user-guide/running-suites.rst

    in your environment is a matter of suite and system design.

-In short, you can simply restore the suite service directory, the log directory, and the flow.cylc file that is the target of the symlink in the service directory.
+In short, you can simply restore the suite service directory, the log directory, and the :cylc:conf:`flow.cylc` file that is the target of the symlink in the service directory.
 The service and log directories will come with extra files that aren't strictly needed for a restart, but that doesn't matter - although depending on your log housekeeping the ``log/job`` directory could be